wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 This is our *hello world* example to see how the `async` works and what can we use it for.

 ### Http
 Angular 2 relies on RxJS in some of the internal features.
-One of most known is the *Http* service.
-In Angular 1.x, it was a promise-based service, now it's an observable-based one.
+One of the most well-known services is *Http*.
+In Angular 1.x, *Http* was a promise-based service.
+In Angular 2, it's based on observables.
 It means we can also make use of async pipe here.
 Let's try to make real-world example with service now.
-What we want to achieve is to fetch list of repose for the Auth0 user:
+We want to fetch a list of repos authored by Auth0 on GitHub:

 ```ts
 import { Injectable } from '@angular/core'